hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

   > Querying a value in a contract is always counted in the workload.
 So keep it in mind that if you think to query a value when executing a workload.

-Querying a chaincode looks like the following:
+Querying a contract looks like the following:

 ```js
 let queryData = [{